 Introduces students to the phenomenon of psychological trauma as well as the impact of physical trauma on the psychological functioning of individuals, couples and families.
 The course will include the history and current theories in the field, the nature of trauma, and its impact on the developing individual across various domains of functioning.
 Also included in this class is a survey of emerging promising practices in the healthcare field, including an exploration of the effects of working with trauma survivors on service providers and the unintended retraumatization of survivors by social service systems.
 Students will explore the concept of trauma-informed care and be introduced to examples of trauma-informed systems.

 Prerequisites: BT113 or WR115 or designated placement test score and PSY201 or permission of the instructor; PSY202 strongly recommended.
 Offered spring term.

 HS170 3 credits

 Introduction to Practicum

-Prerequisites: Acceptance to the Human Services program and WR121.
+Prerequisite: Acceptance to the Human Services program.
+Offered fall term.

 HS175 1 credit